kemmita/Blazor-Gist/Pass data from parent to child component.md

 @page "/parent"
 <h3>ParentComponent</h3>

-@*You will need to fully qualify the path id the child and parent to not share the same dir*@
+@*You will need to fully qualify the path if the child and parent do not share the same dir*@
 @*Use the prop name "Title" that was defined in the child component, then simply pass a value from the parent.*@
 <BlazorEins.Pages.Components.ChildComponent Title="@MyProperty"/>